Lady Rain works as a daytime stock trader and writes about crafts and travels. She spends her weekends doing papercraft models and painting.

-Paper quilling is also known as paper filigree.
-It is based on the technique of rolling narrow strips of paper into coils which are then arranged to form a decorative pattern.
+Paper quilling, also known as paper filigree, is based on the technique of rolling narrow strips of paper into coils which are then arranged to form a decorative pattern.
 This form of art originated in England and has been practised for many centuries.
 In Europe, it was first used as decorations in churches and on many religious items until the late nineteenth century.

 Paper Quilling for Kids and Adults

 Nowadays, paper quilling has become a hobby for people of all ages around the world.
 Most of the quilling materials are readily available in craft shops and online stores.